WilbertGtzS/metagenomic_shotgun/README.md

 # 0Raw_seq
-Consider you have illumina paired-end sequence reads.
-Below, we show a correct strucutre of four lines from raw reads.
-The first line contain the ID of sequence and sequencing information.
-The second line contain the real secuence of nucleotides.
-The third line has a (+) symbol which separate the nucleotide sequence of quality information.
-The fourth line contain the quality score of each nucleotide.
-In this last line the letters and symbols are coded as ASCII characters.
-You can check the quality of each nucleotide here: https://www.drive5.com/usearch/manual/quality_score.html
+Suppose you have Illumina paired-end sequencing reads.
+Below is an example showing the correct structure of four lines from raw reads.
+The first line contains the sequence identifier and sequencing metadata.
+The second line shows the actual nucleotide sequence.
+The third line includes a plus sign (+), which separates the nucleotide sequence from the quality information.
+The fourth line contains the quality scores for each nucleotide.
+In this last line, the letters and symbols represent ASCII-encoded quality scores.
+You can check the quality value of each nucleotide here:: https://www.drive5.com/usearch/manual/quality_score.html

 Dlaeve1_R1.fastq